NateLevin1/bp-plugins/README.md

 git commit -am "BPBridge: Fix issue with xp not adding" # Make sure the string is descriptive! git commit -am "BridgePracticeClub: Fix NPE" # Make sure the string is descriptive! git commit -am "BridgePracticeLobby: Add cookie gadget" # Make sure the string is descriptive!
+# create a new branch
+git branch some-name-to-describe-the-changes-in-the-pr
+# switch to that branch
+git checkout my-branch
 # send off to github
 git push
 # if that gives you an error message, try this first